george-hawkins/authsite/README.md

 $ java -cp 'target/dependency/*' org.eclipse.jetty.runner.Runner src/main/config/etc/root-context.xml
 ```

-Note: using `jar -jar .../jetty-runner.jar ...` doesn't work here as `-jar` only honours the classpath in the specified jar's manifest and we want to add the DB driver jar.
+Note: using `java -jar .../jetty-runner.jar ...` doesn't work here as `-jar` only honors the classpath in the specified jar's manifest and we want to add the DB driver jar.

 Admin user
 ----------